Joan Russow: International and domestic peace activism

-Recently Russow has been speaking out about the increased militarism in Canada, focusing on the increased military budget; the increased belligerence in the military invasion and occupation of Afghanistan; the increased military exercises involving US nuclear-powered vessels and nuclear arms capable vessels and aircraft and using live ammunition; the increased military recruitment ads on television and bus shelters, in "Navy days" with booths, and in schools; the increased mining and production of uranium, including the contribution to US and NATO weapon systems; and the increased military flights overhead and participation in community events and parades.
+Russow also spoke out about what she regarded as increased militarism in Canada, focusing on the increased military budget; Canada's military involvement in Afghanistan; military exercises involving U.S. nuclear-powered vessels and nuclear-arms-capable vessels and aircraft using live ammunition; military recruitment advertising; the mining and production of uranium, including its contribution to U.S. and NATO weapons systems; and military flights and participation in community events and parades.

 In March 2007, Russow lobbied state delegations in the UN General Assembly to invoke Article 22 of the Charter of the United Nations to set up an international tribunal to try the Bush administration.
 On March 8, 2007, the petition, in the six official languages, was submitted to the office of the President of the UN General Assembly.

-In 2008, Russow was involved in a film project related to Co-operatives titled Counterpoint to Corporatism.
+In 2008, Russow was involved in a film project related to co-operatives titled Counterpoint to Corporatism.

-For the 2009 Conference on Climate change in Copenhagen, she submitted a document co-written with Rickard Levicki of England to the state negotiators.
+For the 2009 Conference on Climate Change in Copenhagen, she submitted a document co-written with Rickard Levicki of England to the state negotiators.